On some non-principal locally analytic representations induced by cuspidal Lie algebra representations: Introduction

 12pt

-In particular the representation above is supercuspidal in the sense of Kohlhaase \cite{K2}.
-Of course it is tempting to conjecture that some kind of version of Theorem B holds true for general $n$ and where $M$ is a simple cuspidal module and $W,V$ are irreducible, respectively.
+In particular the representation $\overline{X}_\mu(Z,V)'$ is supercuspidal in the sense of Kohlhaase \cite{K2}.
+Of course it is tempting to conjecture that some kind of version of Theorem B holds true for general $n$ and where $M$ is a simple cuspidal module and $Z,V$ are irreducible, respectively.
+Concerning the representation $\overline{\cF}_\mu(Z,V)$ we do not expect to have this property.
+Indeed, in the appendix it is shown by Bode that there exist non-trivial Hecke operators on $\overline{\cF}_\mu({\bf 1},{\bf 1})$ for $n=2$.
+We hope that they cut out admissible topologically irreducible $G$-representations.

 The proof of the irreducibility result and of Theorem A i), ii) follows the same strategy as in the principal series case \cite{OS2}.
 As for Theorem B we arrive at a formal power series in one variable and show that it does not converge by analysing explicitly its coefficients.
 To generalize this idea to larger $n$ seems to be too complicated to the author at the moment.
-As for the proof of iv) we use the fact that the elements in $\frn$ form an Ore set in $U(\frg)$ and in $D(G)$ .
-We prove that for cuspidal $M$ these elements act bijectively on $\cF^G_\kappa(M,W,V)$, so that we may view $M$ and $\cF^G_\kappa(M,W,V)$ as modules for the localised algebra $S^{-1}U(\frg)$ where $S=\frn U(\frn)$.
+As for the proof of iv) we use the fact that the elements in $\frn$ form an Ore set in $U(\frg)$ and in $D(G)$.
+We prove that for cuspidal $M$ these elements act bijectively on $\cF^G_\kappa(M,Z,V)$, so that we may view $M$ and $\cF^G_\kappa(M,Z,V)$ as modules for the localised algebra $S^{-1}U(\frg)$ where $S=\frn U(\frn)$.
 Then the statement follows from easy methods of homological algebra.

 As for the list of content we recall in section 2 some basic facts in locally analytic representation theory.
 In particular we consider the compact induction functor $c-\Ind^G_C$ for a compact open subgroup $C$ of $G.$ Then we define ind-admissible representations and prove some basic properties.
 Section 3 is devoted to review the necessary background on cuspidal modules over the field of complex numbers.
 In section 4 we define our functor $\cF^G_\mu$ and prove assertions i)-iii) from the Theorem A above.
 The irreducibility result is shown in section 5.
 Finally we prove part iv) in the last section.
-The proof of irreducibility relies on a locally analytic version of Mackey's irreducibility criterion, which is proven in the appendix.
+In the appendix there is a treatment of ind-admissible representations by considering systematically the dual side using the distribution algebra.
+Finally as mentioned above the reader finds here the construction of some Hecke operators on the above mentioned $G$-representations for $n=2.$

 {\it Notation and conventions:} We denote by $p$ a prime number and consider fields $L \sub K$ which are both finite extensions of $\Qp$.
 Let $O_L$ and $O_K$ be the rings of integers of $L$, resp. $K$, and let $|\cdot |_K$ be the absolute value on $K$ such that $|p|_K = p^{-1}$.
 The field $L$ is our ''base field'', whereas we consider $K$ as our ''coefficient field''.
 For a locally convex $K$-vector space $V$ we denote by $V'_b$ its strong dual, i.e., the $K$-vector space of continuous linear forms equipped with the strong topology of bounded convergence.
 Sometimes, in particular when $V$ is finite-dimensional, we simplify notation and write $V'$ instead of $V'_b$.
 All finite-dimensional $K$-vector spaces are equipped with the unique Hausdorff locally convex topology.